Hackers-Freshies-21-22/A2---Deploying-a-Telegram-Bot/ASSIGNMENT.md

      - Optional Challenge: Get the photo URL and reply to the user with the URL

+3. Shortcuts
+   - You want your user to easily find commands, how do you tell them what the commands are?
+   - Hint: Bot father

 ## Optional challenge:
    - Automate webhook setting
    - Stop using axios
    - Use your own fetch method
+   -